Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The Women and Children’s Center at Baylor Dallas provides obstetric and gynecological services, including advanced technology for prenatal diagnosis and care; labor and delivery; high-risk infant care; genetic counseling; and family education.
 On average, 4,500 babies are delivered annually at Baylor University Medical Center.
 Specially trained staff is also available in the center’s Level III 83-bed Neonatal Intensive Care Unit to care for small and fragile newborn babies.

 The orthopedic care team at Baylor Dallas combines clinical care, research and patient education to diagnose, treat, and provide follow-up care for orthopedic conditions.
 In addition to performing traditional evaluation, treatment, and surgical services, orthopedic surgeons on the medical staff at Baylor University Medical Center also take part in several specialty programs: The Shoulder Center; Hip Preservation Center; Total Joint Replacement Program; Joint Wellness Program; Orthopedic Trauma and Limb Salvage program; and Musculoskeletal Tumor Program.

-The campus of Baylor University Medical Center encompasses five connecting hospitals (1,062 beds):
+The 115-acre campus of Baylor University Medical Center encompasses three inpatient hospitals:

-Additional Baylor Scott & White facilities offering medical services on the Baylor Dallas campus:
+Additional Baylor Scott & White Health facilities offering medical services on the Baylor Dallas campus:

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR